 Support for children and young people at risk

-The political uncertainty in the DR Congo is causing migration flows and many children are separated from their families.
-Severe poverty, insecurity, the lack of basic social services and sexual violence have a huge impact on children's development.
+Due to the violent unrest in the DR Congo, many people are forced to flee.
 The displaced families often flee to larger urban regions in the south of Congo, such as Lubumbashi, and suffer from hunger because they cannot feed themselves from their fields or buy basic necessities at the local markets.

 In Lubumbashi, children and young people are reintegrated into their own or a foster family.
 Their school attendance is also financed.